Purpose

 Example 3

-Assume that there is a CSV file in a certain path on HDFS, and the file content is as follows:
+Assume that there is a CSV file in a specified directory on HDFS.
+The file content is as follows:

 $hdfs dfs -cat /hadoop_ha_test/test_simple.csv 1,lili,19 2,alic,20 3,solvi,21Start the Observer-related JNI configuration items.